aganse/vim-mlflow/README.md

 | `g:vim_mlflow_color_selectedexpt`| "                                       |
 | `g:vim_mlflow_color_selectedrun` | "                                       |

-In the current stage of development-in-progress, the vim-mlflow page only shows the contents of the first run in the first experiment, with no user input implemented yet.
-The very next developmenet step in progress is adding selection of experiment and run entries their lists to auto-refresh the other lists/outputs as follows the respective quantities.
+The overall usage is to use the standard vim cursor-movement keys to move the cursor onto lines of experiments or runs, and pressing `o` or `enter` to select them.
+Vim-mlflow requeries the MLflow server and updates the buffer accordingly.
+The help screen is accessed via pressing `?`, and will show other possibilities such as keys to toggle on/off various elements of the display, or to requery/refresh the display (say if a new run calculation was logged).

+The first-time start of vim-mlflow seems a bit slow, perhaps because of the python environment loading, but it appears to be fine after that.
-Also, initialization is awfully slow, perhaps because of the python environment loading?
-Will look into options for that too.
-In fact MLFlow has a REST API equivalent to the Python API currently in use here.
-I did not find any satisfying way of interfacing that REST API in native vim-script (which seems like would be faster/more-generalized/preferable) other than simply relying on other different external system dependencies (curl,etc) which seems no different than having the Python-based dependency implemented here (Python interprer being already compiled into vim itself).
+MLFlow does have a REST API equivalent to the Python API currently in use here.
+However, I did not find any satisfying way of interfacing that REST API in native vim-script (which seems like would be faster/more-generalized/preferable) other than simply relying on other different external system dependencies (curl,etc) which seems no different than having the Python-based dependency implemented here (Python interprer being already compiled into vim itself).
 Suggestions welcome as development continues.

 ## Acknowledgements plus misc refs that are useful in ongoing development